-A pre-change process will allow any interested party to raise an Issue.
-Code Administrators will facilitate Issues being raised and recorded, and will ensure that forums are available to be exchanged on the Issue.
+A Modification process will allow any interested party to raise an Issue.
+Code Administrators will facilitate Issues being raised and recorded and will ensure that forums are available to be exchanged on the Issue.
 Industry forums will assist in framing the Issue and defining possible Modifications.
+Code Administrators should set a defined time limit for discussion in the "pre-Modification" process in order to guarantee sufficient industry input and allow the Modification Proposal to be analysed and discussed in the official open governance process.